EricArazo/PseudoLabeling/README.md

 ```

 Eric Arazo, Diego Ortego, Paul Albert, Noel E. O'Connor, Kevin McGuinness, Pseudo-Labeling and Confirmation Bias in Deep Semi-Supervised Learning, ArXiv, 2019

+## Missing in the repo:
+* Prepare an environment.yml
+* Review the dependences
+* Numbers for 500 labels